-We have seen that $H^1$ functions are not continuous when $n \geq 2$ .
+We have seen that H^1 functions are not continuous when $n \ge 2$.
 Consequently, we cannot define pointwise values and secondly, boundaries of measure zero.
 Thus, it is a priori a bit difficult to define boundary values in Sobolev spaces.
 We face the question in which sense boundary values can be defined when working with Sobolev spaces.